 - Link to public online fundraiser indicating status of current donation total.
 (See below for eligible fundraising campaign options.)

-- Link to at least one social media post (on Facebook, Instagram, Twitter, Pinterest etc.) promoting the animal’s fundraising campaign.
+- Link to at least one social media post (on Facebook, Instagram, Twitter, Pinterest, etc.) promoting the animal’s fundraising campaign.

 - Estimate of amputation surgery costs from the veterinary clinic performing the surgery* OR invoice for surgery performed within the last 30 days.

 STEP 3: If applicant meets the $500 matching fund goal within the campaign timeline (last day of month), Tripawds Foundation will grant $500 to the organization.
 Grant will be issued immediately upon receipt of proof indicating $500 fundraising goal has been met.
-Upon receipt of payment via Paypal (preferred) or bank check, the applicant agrees to conclude social media campaign with at least one post detailing the animal’s pending or completed amputation surgery and acknowledging the Tripawds Foundation’s role in the fundraising process.
+Upon receipt of payment via Paypal or donation form, the applicant agrees to conclude social media campaign with at least one post detailing the animal’s pending or completed amputation surgery and acknowledging the Tripawds Foundation’s role in the fundraising process.
 Social media campaign shall continue at least until photo of animal post-amputation can be shared.

 NOTE: Google account required since documents must be uploaded during application process.